Skip to content

 Another pitfall: buying a bag in a color you fall in love with, thinking you’ll adapt your wardrobe to it later.
 It never works.
 The bag should fit your lifestyle, not the other way around.

-We often hear from customers who fell in love with Corail Jaune, only to realize they wear them just once a month.
+We get a lot of feedback from customers who fell in love with Coral or Yellow, only to realize they wear them just once a month.
 These colors are gorgeous, but they require a wardrobe built around them.

 PONT-DES-ARTS - Normal - Olive: morning light, a woman checking her reflection in a hallway mirror while adjusting her handbag, Pont-des-Arts